Reykjavik

 Laugavegur

-Laugavegur is the main shopping street in the city and is often times busy with tourists and city folk going about their business.
-There are many cafes and bookshops and I think that it is mostly cafes and bookshops.
-There are high end designer clothes shops, art shops where you can buy photos of Iceland.
-Laugavegur is a good place for candid people photography.
+Laugavegur is the main shopping street in the city and is often busy with tourists and city folk going about their business.
+There are many cafes and bookshops, and I think that it is mostly cafes and bookshops.
+There are high-end designer clothing shops and art shops where you can buy photos of Iceland.
+Laugavegur is a good place for candid street photography.

 Reykjavik Hotels